Color is all around us, but what influence does it have on our moods, emotions, and behaviors? Can it?

 PS: This blog post is assorted from various articles on the internet, and can get quite technical sometimes.

-Color is the aspect of things that is caused by differing qualities of light being reflected or emitted by them.
-To see color, you have to have light.
+Color is the aspect of things that’s caused by differing qualities of light being reflected or emitted by them.
+To see color, you’ve got to have light.
 When light hits objects, some of the wavelengths are absorbed and some are reflected, depending on the materials in the object.

-Color is all in the mind.
+Color is all in the mind

 The longest wavelength of light that humans can see is red.
 The shortest is violet.
 Ultraviolet has an even shorter wavelength, but humans cannot see it.
 Some birds and bees can see ultraviolet light.
-Infrared has a longer wavelength than red light, and humans can’t see this light but can feel the heat infrared generates.
+Infrared has a longer wavelength than red light, and humans can’t see this light but can feel the heating infrared generates.

-Color is just a perception.
+Color is just a perception

 But despite our disconnect from the true nature of reality, our perceptions are probably the most important condition of being alive.
-The magic of perception is that each person creates his or her own meaning through perception.
-And although our perception is personal, underlying much of it is a common thread that runs throughout humanity, and may also extend to other animals, as well.
+The magic of perception is that each person creates his or her meaning through perception.
+And although our perception is personal, underlying much of it’s a common thread that runs throughout humanity, and may also extend to other animals, as well.

 For example, red or orange pills are generally used as stimulants.
-It can indeed influence a person; however, it is important to remember that these effects differ between people.
+It can indeed influence a person; however, it’s important to remember that these effects differ between people.
 Factors such as gender, age, and culture can influence how an individual perceives color.